-Additional breaks will be authorised but shall result in code violations for Delay of Game if the player is not ready to play within the allowed time.
+Additional breaks will be authorised, but will be penalised in accordance with the Point Penalty Schedule if the player is not ready to play within the allowed time.
 Any player abuse of this rule will be subject to penalty in accordance with the Unsportsmanlike Conduct section of the Code of Conduct.